 What Are HEIC Files?
 The Simple, Technical Guide

 HEIC keeps your photos sharp while saving space.
-Here's how it works, how it compares to JPEG, and when to use (or avoid) it.
+Learn how it works, how it compares to JPEG, and when to use or avoid it.

 What is a HEIC file?

 HEIC stands for High Efficiency Image Container.
 It's the default photo format on modern iPhones (since iOS 11, 2017).
-Think of it as a smarter successor to JPEG: similar quality at notably smaller file sizes.
-That means more photos on your device and less iCloud storage usage—without a visible drop in quality for most shots.
+Think of it as a smarter successor to JPEG: similar quality at much smaller file sizes.
+That means more photos on your device and less iCloud storage usage, without a visible drop in quality for most shots.

-Why photos aren't huge (and why HEIC helps)
+Why photos aren't huge (and how HEIC helps)

 A 12MP image (4032×3024) contains just over 12 million pixels.
-Each pixel stores three values—red, green, and blue—so an uncompressed image would be roughly 36 MB.
+Each pixel stores three values: red, green, and blue.
+An uncompressed image would be roughly 36 MB.

 • JPEG shrinks that by estimating color information across neighboring pixels (lossy compression).